 Funland, a parody of the Irish fair Funderland, is the episode’s big set piece, and allows a convenient introduction to the madness of Craggy Island’s people.
 We see them half-heartedly engaging in inane activities such as “Freak Pointing”, “Car Rides”, and “Goading the Fierce Man”; “Duck Startling”, “Hen Chariot”, “The Pond of Terror”.
 The islanders derive no enjoyment from these attractions, but participate in them again and again, simply because there’s nothing better to do on this forsaken rock.
 A handful of numb locals stationed throughout the field provide these impossibly dull services to the milling masses.
 Some even become part of the attractions bodily, one man endlessly turning the “Whirly-Go-Round”, another standing atop a step ladder, looking “fierce” so that anyone who pays 10 pence can “goad” him (which is where Linehan’s first on-screen cameo comes in).
 It’s hedonism with boredom in place of pleasure; a warped reflection of a Hieronymus Bosch tableau.

 This episode also gives us our first look at a narrative pattern which will recur several times throughout the show: the idea of television as an interface between Craggy Island and Ireland.
+The show has a broader fascination with the media and popular culture, but it’s the plain old telly that manifests most often, serving both as Ted’s immediate short-term escape from his tedious surroundings as well as a symbol for his ultimate dreams of freedom, which are presented as interchangeable with the glamour of showbiz.
 Characters who appear on the television will generally find themselves on Craggy Island shortly afterwards, becoming ensnared in its absurdities.
-A little oddly for a debut, this episode goes furthest of all down this road, not only featuring television-related characters but structuring an entire storyline around Ted’s efforts to get on television.
+A little oddly for a debut, this episode goes furthest of all down this road, not only featuring television-related characters but structuring an entire storyline around one of Ted’s many efforts to get on television.
+(The dramatic irony, of course, being that Ted will never find out that he already is the nation’s most beloved television character.)
 Father Jack’s first action in the episode – and the series – is to smash the television with a wine bottle, a blunt statement on his attitudes towards the outside world.
 (Incidentally, the voices heard talking about jumpers in the programme which angers Jack are those of Linehan and Mathews.
 One of the problems with analysing Father Ted is that the symbolism occasionally reaches fractal levels.)

 When Ted sneaks off to Funland to meet the television crew, so self-absorbed he fails to even register local lunatic Tom’s murder confession, he finds Dougal and Jack frolicking about, having absconded from their prescribed walk to the cliffs.
 Dougal insists on visiting a fortune-teller, and an overrun filming schedule results in the sky morphing to a strange and ominous twilight before changing back to mild afternoon as Ted stumbles out of the tent, apparently marked for death.
 Neither time not geography have permanence here.
 Mistaking Dougal for Ted, the documentary crew interview him instead, while Ted accidentally ascends to the heavens while trying to rouse Jack from the Crane of Death, which he’d mistaken for a bench.
 “Father, how would you say that people’s religious beliefs here on Craggy Island have been affected by the advent of television, and greater access to the media in general?”
 The question is buried under audience laughter, but in many ways it’s the core of the episode, and a mission statement for Father Ted itself.